Find The Best AC Replacement Contractors in UK

 • Turn off the power: Before cleaning, disconnect the power to your AC unit at the circuit breaker.

 • Clean the indoor unit: Remove the access panel to the air handler and clean or replace the air filter.
-Gently vacuum the evaporator coil fins and drip pan.
+Remove any visible dust and clean the drip pan to prevent mold growth.

 How do I reset my AC unit?

 If your AC unit is not working properly, you can try resetting it.
-Sometimes a simple reset can get your AC working again.
+This can often resolve minor issues and restore normal operation.
 Here's how to reset your AC unit:

 1. Turn off the AC at the thermostat.